 Where So Many Investors Go Wrong

-Even though it should be easy to determine the value by using a cap rate, many new or lazy investors don’t dig deep enough into the numbers to truly get to the value.
+Even though it should be easy to determine the value by using a cap rate, many new investors don’t dig deep enough into the numbers to uncover the true value.

-Now let’s say this property actually is generating an average of $800 a month in rent and the expenses are 45% of the income, then we end up with $750 per unit x 10 units = $7.5k per month and $90k per year.
+Now let’s say this property actually is generating an average of $800 a month in rent and the expenses are 45% of the income.
+This brings us to $750 per unit x 10 units = $7.5k per month and $90k per year.
 Subtract 45% in expenses and you get $49,500.

 At the same cap rate the property is actually worth $825k ($49,500 / .06 = $825,000).
 You, my friend, just overpaid by $175k!

-How this happens is when the offer gets based off projected numbers provided by seller and the buyer doesn’t have the know-how or experience to do the due diligence properly.
+How this happens is when the offer gets based off projected numbers provided by seller and the buyer doesn’t have the know-how or experience to perform proper due diligence.
 I see this each and every day!

-Here is the minimum list of expenses you should either expect to see in an offering or factor into your analysis:
+Here is the minimum list of expenses you should either expect to see in an offering and dive in real deep to validate in your analysis: